 Type of Funding

-In conjunction with the Alfred Toepfer Stiftung F.V.S., EUROPARC Federation (EF) annually awards the Alfred Toepfer Natural Heritage Scholarships to 3 young promising conservationists, to undertake study visits in Protected Areas in 2017.
-The scholarships are intended to fund study visits in 2018 on eligible themes to 1 or more protected areas in a European country beyond the scholar’s home country.
+In conjunction with the Alfred Toepfer Stiftung F.V.S., EUROPARC Federation (EF) annually awards the Alfred Toepfer Natural Heritage Scholarships to 3 young promising conservationists, to undertake study visits in Protected Areas.
+The call is being made for applications for the Alfred Toepfer Natural Heritage Scholarships 2018.
+The scholarships are intended to fund study visits in 2019 on eligible themes to 1 or more protected areas in a European country beyond the scholar’s home country.

-- Opportunities for Health and Well-being in Protected Areas: Contribution of protected areas to safeguard the European citizens from environment-related pressures and risks to health and wellbeing
+- Opportunities for Health and Well-being in Protected Areas – Contribution of protected areas to safeguard the European citizens from environment-related pressures and risks to health and wellbeing; or

 Candidates have to indicate which theme they are choosing in the application form and explain their motivations.

-Students and graduates of higher educational institutions who are studying an environmentally relevant topic related to Protected Area management and employees of European Protected Areas or nature conservation institutions may apply for the scholarship.
+Students and recent graduates of higher educational institutions who are studying or have studied topics related to protected area management and employees of European Protected Areas or nature conservation institutions may apply for the scholarship.
 Applicants must be European nationals and below 35 years of age, who are promising young conservationists committed to working for the benefit of Protected Areas.
 An important selection criterion is a convincing presentation of the applicant’s professional and personal reasons for the planned study visit.

 The study visit has to be undertaken in at least 1 European country, beyond the applicant’s home country.
 The choice (both in number and relevance) of the visited Protected Areas and countries will be an important selection criterion.
 Applicants must demonstrate that their study visit will bring real benefit to their professional tasks.
 5. The study visit should be undertaken in 2019.
 An extension for up to 2 months can be granted if a deserving request is made 3 months prior to end of the award period.

 Applications are to be done online by 4 May 2018.